danielmcq/yoda-reader/README.md

-# yoda-reader
+# yoda-reader-node

-An attempt to implement project at [http://www.zachtronics.com/yoda-stories/](http://www.zachtronics.com/yoda-stories/).
+An attempt to implement project described at [http://www.zachtronics.com/yoda-stories/](http://www.zachtronics.com/yoda-stories/) but using node.js.